oap-project/sql-ds-cache/oap-ape/README.md

 ## Other Dependencies
 * [openssl](https://www.openssl.org/) (We use it to compute hash when creating object ids of plasma)
+* [redis-plus-plus](https://github.com/sewenew/redis-plus-plus) (We use redis to save locations in cluster of cached file data)

 # How to build